 Where necessary, we will share personal information that we hold with our partner agencies Fife Council and NHS Fife.

 Sometimes other organisations may request information that we hold, for example the Police or other government agencies.
-All collection, use, sharing and storage of personal information will be in accordance with legislative requirements, including the General Data Protection Regulation.
+All collection, use, sharing and storage of personal information will be in accordance with legislative requirements, including the Data Protection Act 2018 and GDPR (General Data Protection Regulation).